Leadership & Military Values in the Upper School

-- All of our high school students (grades 9-12) are "cadets" because they are required to participate in the Naval Junior Reserve Officer Training Corps Program (NJROTC).
+- All of our Upper School students (8-12th grade) are "cadets" because they are required to participate in the Naval Junior Reserve Officer Training Corps Program (NJROTC).

 - In addition to their general coursework, they take one additional Naval Science course three times per week for three years of their high school career.